What is enterprise sales, and why should it matter to you?

-Enterprise sales requires a different approach than selling to individual customers.
-Throughout this article, we will uncover the essential aspects of enterprise sales and shed light on how professionals tackle this challenging but rewarding field.
+However, enterprise sales require a different approach than transactional sales.
+So, throughout this article, we will uncover the essential aspects of enterprise sales and shed light on how professionals tackle this challenging but rewarding field.

 What is an Enterprise Sales Model?